 Disclosure: “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.”

-I got the urge to craft the other day and decided it would be so fun to make my kids new bags for trick or treating.
+The urge to craft came on strong the other day and I decided it would be so fun to make my kids new bags for trick or treating.
 I wanted to create something cute, but also simple and frugal (because that’s how I roll!).